Punjabi dictionary: Sikh scriptural dictionaries

 The origins of Sikh religious-based Punjabi dictionaries can be traced back to early lexicons, dictionaries, and glossaries meant to record and describe the lexis of Sikh scriptures, mainly the primary canon which is the Guru Granth Sahib.
 An early sample of such a kind of dictionary are three glossary manuscripts known as Paryaye that are preserved in the Bavarian State Library in Munich.
 These manuscripts were collected by Ernest Trumpp during his time at Lahore in 1871.
 The Paryaye describe archaic and obsolete local words but also loanwords from Arabic and Persian, that were employed in Sikh scripture.
 Trumpp would later publish his own dictionary of the Sikh scriptures, titled A Dictionary of the Adi-Granth (Lahore-Munich, 1872), however the manuscript is lost.
 Trumpp would publish a full translation of the Guru Granth Sahib into English in 1877 but his translation was strongly rebuked and criticized by Sikhs as being biased against their religion.
+In 1892, Visnu Das Udasi published the Ādi Granthdā Kōsha, a glossary of the scripture.
+In 1893–94, Bawa Bishan Das published Ād Śrī Gurú Granth Sāhib Jí dá Kosh, covering the meanings of words occurring in the scripture.
 Many of the Sikh dictionaries are monolingual Punjabi works.